jtvberg/StreamDock/README.md

+# Update
+ I am aware that some of the service-specific scripts are no longer behaving.
+I have not updated them in 8 months but am working on updates to them now.

 # StreamDock 2.0.0, The Sequel!
  It took two years and a lack of focus to get 1.0.0 out the door and upon completion I looked at what I had wrought and wept.
  What a mess.
 It worked.
 I would say it worked well but it needed some serious refactoring.
 So serious that I just started from scratch.